ISO 9001 Principles

 Drive continual improvement

 Continual improvement is essential to the ISO 9001 quality management system and should be your organisation’s core objective.
-Implementing processes for identifying risks and opportunities, spotting and solving non-conformities, and measuring and monitoring your efforts means that you will be able to find ways to improve and make your business even stronger.
+Implementing processes for identifying risks and opportunities and solving non-conformities.
+Measuring and monitoring your efforts means that you’ll be able to find ways to improve and make your business even stronger.

 Man drawing green tick on checkbox